Sam Zemurray: Leading United Fruit Company

 After the sale of Cuyamel, United Fruit's business declined because of the impact of the Great Depression.
 In Zemurray's view, the company could be managed better to handle the economic downturn.
 Though he sent a letter and attended a board meeting, United Fruit's management was not interested in his ideas.
 Zemurray then visited individual United Fruit shareholders and collected their proxies, which would enable him to gain control of the company.
 He then attended a United Fruit board meeting, in which he produced the proxies, dramatically saying, "You've been fucking up this business long enough.
 I'm going to straighten it out."

 Now as president of United Fruit Company, Zemurray succeeded in improving business.
 He considered his hands-on approach of visiting banana plantations to be the key to his success.
 He gained a detailed understanding of operations, resulting in mass terminations of weak employees, improved efficiency in the use of ships, and new financial approaches.

 Partially as a result of banana diseases Sigatoka and Panama disease, Zemurray presided over very large acquisitions of land in Central America.
 Because the diseases were not curable, United Fruit would simply move to a new area of land after previous ones became infected.
 In this way, United Fruit came to own the majority of private land in countries like Honduras, even though much of it was left uncultivated.

 Guatemalan coup

 In 1953, the U.S. State Department and United Fruit embarked on a major public relations campaign to convince the American people and the rest of the U.S. government that Colonel Jacobo Arbenz intended to make Guatemala a Soviet "satellite".
 Zemurray authorized Edward Bernays to launch a propaganda campaign against Col. Arbenz's democratically elected government, which intended to expropriate some of the unused land owned by the United Fruit Co. and redistribute it to the local peasants.
 In 1954, the campaign succeeded and the U.S. Central Intelligence Agency helped orchestrate a coup that replaced Arbenz with a military junta led by Col. Carlos Castillo Armas.

 Zemurray retired as president of United Fruit in late 1951.
-He and his family made generous donations to Tulane University (including a large collection of Mayan artifacts discovered in banana fields), the Zamorano Pan-American Agricultural School, and to other philanthropic ventures, including the Zionist movement through his personal acquaintance, beginning in the 1920s, with Chaim Weizmann.
-Zemurray supported President Franklin D. Roosevelt's New Deal policies, helping to draft the Agricultural Adjustment Administration industry codes, and contributed financially to left-wing causes, such as The Nation magazine.